MiWeiss/Project-Tips/README.md

-# How to be efficient and successful in my Student Programming Project?
+## How to be efficient and successful in my Student Programming Project?

 ### Common Problems and Countermeasures

 ##### :hankey: The project is not completed at the time of submission.

-##### :hankey: At the time of (milestone or final) submission, the project is in an invalid state, because your currently working on a new feature.
+##### :hankey: At the time of (milestone or final) submission, the project is in an invalid state, as there's active work on a new feature.

 ##### :hankey: One of the teammates does not contribute to the project.